WallarooLabs/blog.wallaroolabs.com/content/post/dynamic-tracing-pony-python.md

 DTrace can collect and analyse events from both halves of the Wallaroo app.

-I've chosen to write about DTrace only.
+I've chosen to write about DTrace only, using OS X 10.12/macOS Sierra for the demo.
 [Appendix A](#appendix-a-dynamic-tracing-resources-for-further-study)
 has links to lots of SystemTap and uprobes+perf documentation and tutorials, so that you can try to adapt the examples